-Due to the incompleteness of the skeleton it is difficult to see how old this individual was when they died.
-However, the presence of a fully completed third molar indicates that skeleton 5 was over the age of 20 (approximately).
+Due to the incompleteness of the skeleton it is difficult to determine the age of this individual.
+However, the presence of a fully completed third molar indicates that Skeleton 5 was over the age of twenty (approximately).
 The distal femur recovered shows a fused epiphysis, supporting this estimation.
-The wear on the first molar indicates an age range of around 20-30 years of age.
-Due again to the incompleteness of the skeleton, sex cannot be determined.
+The wear on the first molar indicates an age range of around twenty to thirty years of age.